A Weyl Criterion for Finite-State Dimension and Applications: Introduction

+Further, using our Weyl criterion and techniques from Mance and Madritsch \cite{madritsch2016construction} we obtain new methods for the explicit construction of numbers having a specified finite-state dimension.
+(See Appendix \ref{sec:munormality})

-In conclusion, lossless data compression is practically significant, and theoretically sophisticated.
-We show for the first time, how one of the major tools of modern mathematics, Fourier analysis, can be brought to bear to study compressibility of individual data sequences.
-This is a significant advancement of our understanding.
+Lossless data compression is practically significant, and theoretically sophisticated.
+We show how one of the major tools of modern mathematics, Fourier analysis, can be brought to bear to study compressibility of individual data sequences.
 We hope that our criterion will facilitate the application of more powerful Fourier analytic tools in future works involving finite-state compression/dimension.